Ilanda Wilds: Conservation Significance

 Ilanda Wilds was declared "An Area of Conservation Significance" by KZN Wildlife in the 1990s, and a certificate was issued in this respect.
 The area has a high biodiversity and many habitat types for such a small area.

 Ilanda Wilds is the site of the southernmost natural specimen of the Natal white stinkwood (Celtis mildbraedii).
-This species of tree is uncommon and at one stage was classified as the rarest tree species in South Africa.
+This species of tree is uncommon and at one time was classified as the rarest tree species in South Africa.
 The tree at Ilanda Wilds miraculously survived the mining operations and was already a large specimen when the reserve was proclaimed, and may be over 100 years old.
 Ilanda Wilds contains around 120 species of trees and shrubs, including two large Fluted Milkwoods.

 The reserve is also an important wintering site for the endangered spotted ground-thrush (Zoothera guttata), and provides habitat for the blackheaded dwarf chameleon (Bradypodion melanocephalum), which is endemic to KwaZulu-Natal.
 Cape clawless otters are also resident in Ilanda Wilds.